BLCM/BLCMods/Borderlands 2 mods/Astor/readme.md

 * * * * *

- ## [New Weapon] SMG Dahl Discord Solver - Moxxi Edition
+## [Weapon] SMG Dahl Discord Solver - Moxxi Edition

 It would seem that Moxxi still has a specimen of the Discord Solver in her private Signature collection of weapons, but no one has ever seen it, not even Marcus ... so maybe it's just a legend after all?

 ... or perhaps this weapon can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity...
 Who know?

 * * * * *